 As of 26 July 2017 it is no longer necessary for a claimant wishing to make a tribunal claim to pay a fee.
-Please read our article on Tribunal fees.
+(For background, you may want to read our article on Tribunal fees).

 Before making a claim please consider: